qw457812/cc-mvp-prompts/cc-prompt.md

 - If this is an existing file, you MUST use the Read tool first to read the file's contents.
 This tool will fail if you did not read the file first.
 - ALWAYS prefer editing existing files in the codebase.
 NEVER write new files unless explicitly required.
 - NEVER proactively create documentation files (*.md) or README files.
 Only create documentation files if explicitly requested by the User.
+- Only use emojis if the user explicitly requests it.
+Avoid writing emojis to files unless asked.
 {
   "type": "object",
   "properties": {